 - Creating a new story with the same theme

-For this particular card, students are given three possible answers.
+For card number 4, students are given three possible answers.

 a.
 You should always share everything.